More than 40% of Spaniards willing to get COVID-19 vaccine -survey

 The survey was carried out on Dec.
 1-9 among 3,800 people.

-The EU drug regulator is expected to decide on Monday on approval for the vaccine developed by Pfizer and BioNTech after the shot was authorised in several countries.
+The EU drug regulator on Monday gave approval for the vaccine developed by Pfizer and BioNTech after the shot was authorised in several countries.

-Spain expects to start its voluntary vaccination campaign on Dec.
+A voluntary vaccination campaign is expected to start on Dec.
 27 and cover up to 20 million people by May or June 2021.

-Spain has been one of Europe’s hardest-hit countries in the pandemic.
-The death toll climbed by 149 on Friday to 48,926, latest health ministry data shows.
-The number of cases rose by 11,815 to reach 1,797,236.

 Our Standards: The Thomson Reuters Trust Principles.